bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 <b>Algorithm 1</b>: Accelerated Proximal Gradient Descent, $\mathbf{x}$ is the
 current estimate, $\mu$ is the acceleration term, $\mathbf{w},\mathbf{z}$ are intermediate variables, and $N$ is the number of iterations.
-Each iteration consists of a gradient update (green), proximal update (purple), and an acceleration update (orange).
+Each iteration consists of a gradient update (green), proximal update (pink), and an acceleration update (orange).
 </i>
 </p>